Bioinformatics is the application of information techniques for the storage, retrieval, and analysis of large quantities of biological data.

 These genes were then sequenced allowing for the identification of a causative dominant missense mutation in the ABCC9 gene.
 The ABCC9 protein is part of the ATP-dependent potassium channel responsible for relaying chemical messages across cells.

 This mutation has also been identified in many other patients with this condition, and therefore it has been suggested that loss of function of this kinase results in Cantu syndrome.

-Using whole exome sequencing and bioinformatics, 50% of rare diseases genes have so far been identified, with the rest is expected to be sequenced by 2020.
+Using whole-exome sequencing and bioinformatics, 50% of rare disease genes have so far been identified, with the rest is expected to be sequenced by 2020.